- Program Brief: Maternal, Infant, and Early Childhood Home Visiting Program (PDF - 320 KB)

 Annual performance reporting

-- Improvements in the coordination and referrals for other community resources and supports.
+- Improvements in coordination and referrals for other community resources and supports

 Summary of MIECHV Program Performance Measures (PDF - 137 KB)

-- Form 1 - Demographic Performance Measures (PDF - 372 KB) (Includes demographic, service utilization, and select clinical indicators) *
+- Form 1 – Demographic Performance Measures (PDF - 373 KB) Includes demographic, service utilization, and select clinical indicators*

-- Form 2 - Benchmark Performance Measures (PDF - 329 KB) (Includes performance indicators and systems outcome measures)*
+- Form 2 – Benchmark Performance Measures (PDF - 323 KB) Includes performance indicators and systems outcome measures*

-- Form 1 Toolkit - Demographic, Service Utilization, and Select Clinical Indicators (PDF - 697 KB) (Updated May 2022)
+- Form 1 Toolkit – Demographic, Service Utilization, and Select Clinical Indicators (PDF - 625 KB) Includes Form 1 reporting requirements and specific instructions for each Form 1 table.

-- Form 2 Toolkit - Performance Indicators and Systems Outcomes (PDF - 1 MB) (Updated May 2022)
+- Form 2 Toolkit – Performance Indicators and Systems Outcomes (PDF - 1 MB) Includes Form 2 reporting requirements with definitions, details, and logic statements for each performance measure.

-- FAQs: Demographic, Service Utilization, and Select Clinical Indicators and Performance Indicators and Systems Outcomes (PDF - 1 MB)
+- FAQs: Demographic, Service Utilization, and Select Clinical Indicators and Performance Indicators and Systems Outcomes (PDF - 623 KB) Provides frequently asked questions (FAQs) on annual performance reporting requirements organized by Form and Tables.

-- Grantee Performance Measurement Data Collection and Analysis Plan Template (PDF - 188 KB)
+- Grantee Performance Measurement – Data Collection and Analysis Plan Template (PDF - 188 KB) A performance measurement plan (PMP) template for optional use by awardees.

 Training videos